marcozennaro/tropo_paper/paper.md

 ![Refractivity gradient DeltaN/Deltah.
-The -157 N units per km threshold is crossed very close to the surface in this link between Portugal and Spain, as revealed by the tropspheric data gathered by the radiosonde in Morocco. \label{fig:Gradient-Sigfox}](Gradient-Sigfox-01.png)
+The -157 N units per km threshold is crossed very close to the surface in this link between Portugal and Spain, as revealed by the tropospheric data gathered by the radiosonde in Morocco. \label{fig:Gradient-Sigfox}](Gradient-Sigfox-01.png)

 # Conclusions and future work